This quick start guide will introduce you to the technology resources, services, and support available to you as a student at UChicago.

 Connect online to the campus wireless network using your CNetID.
 When you connect to the eduroam network, it uses an encrypted wireless protocol and works at more than 6,000 institutions across 89 countries.

 Canvas is the University’s online environment where instructors and students can manage course materials and communication.

 Get your free Box account to store and share files, communicate, and collaborate securely in the cloud.

 PC and Mac purchases for personal use are available to students under an agreement between the University and several vendors.

-A worthy repeat of the above – if you hadn’t taken advantage of the free or reduced-cost software for students before your arrival on campus, now is the time to get Microsoft Office, MATLAB, and a wide range of other academic and productivity software.
+If you didn’t take advantage of free or reduced-cost software for students before your arrival on campus, now is the time to get Adobe Suite, MATLAB, and a wide range of other academic and productivity software.

 my.UChicago is the self-service portal for University students and staff in the Academic Information System.